 The program includes the following available to a university at no cost:

-Intel collaborates with higher ed on advanced research, curriculum development, entrepreneurial and technical competitions, and more to cultivate critical skills for the innovation economy.
+Intel collaborates with higher ed on research, curriculum, and entrepreneurial and technical competitions to cultivate critical skills.

 See what we do >